-- The propaedeutic phase of the degree programme comprises a minimum of 480 contact hours a year (full-time variant) and a minimum of 240 contact hours a year (part-time variant).
-The post-propaedeutic phase of the degree programme comprises a minimum of 360 contact - 2.
+- 1. The propaedeutic phase of the degree programme comprises a minimum of 480 contact hours a year (full-time variant) and a minimum of 240 contact hours a year (part-time variant). - 2.
 The post-propaedeutic phase of the degree programme comprises a minimum of 360 contact hours a year (full-time variant) and a minimum of 180 contact hours a year (part-time variant). - 3.
-The contact hours in the propaudeutic phase are divided as follows:
+The contact hours in the propaedeutic phase are divided as follows:

-Number of contact hours per
+Contact time Number of contact hours per vear Lectures/seminars (incl.
+Minor) 336 Study progress supervision/mentor system/lecturer supervision 31

-Contact time year

-Lectures/seminars (incl.
-Minor) 336

-Study progress supervision/mentor system/lecturer super-

-vision 31

 Exams/assessment incl. postmortem 96

 Other regular hours 17

 Total 480